pygame/pygame/docs/reST/ref/freetype.rst

    The optional *resolution* argument sets the pixel size, in dots per inch, for use in scaling glyphs for this Font instance.
-If 0 then the default module value, set by :meth:`freetype.init`, is used.
+If 0 then the default module value, set by :func:`init`, is used.
 The Font object's resolution can only be changed by re-initializing the Font instance.

    The optional *ucs4* argument, an integer, sets the default text translation